denisecase/word-count-beam/README.md

 - What does the fourth p.apply() do?
 - After transforming, what do we call?
 - After p.run(), what do we call?
-- How do we prepare and call our runWordCount() function?
+- Where do we prepare and call our runWordCount() function?

 ## Learn More